 You can use the "Table of Contents" element inside your Theme Templates anytime.
-While editing the template you want to add the "Table of Contents" element to, click on the plus sign from the right sidebar of the Thrive Theme Builder editor:
+While editing the template to which you want to add the "Table of Contents" element, click on the plus sign from the right sidebar of the Thrive Theme Builder editor:

 Then choose, the "Table of Contents" element from the list of elements that opens, and drag and drop it to the desired place on your template: